Medically reviewed by Drugs.com. Last updated on Jan 22, 2022.

 Depending on your symptoms, you may receive the following treatments:

 - Muscle relaxants.
-Benzodiazepines, such as diazepam (Valium) or lorazepam (Ativan), can help control agitation, seizures and muscle stiffness.
+Benzodiazepines, such as diazepam (Valium, Diastat) or lorazepam (Ativan), can help control agitation, seizures and muscle stiffness.

 - Serotonin-production blocking agents.
 If other treatments aren't working, medications such as cyproheptadine can help by blocking serotonin production.

 - A breathing tube and machine and medication to paralyze your muscles.
-You may need a breathing tube and medication to paralyze your muscles if you have a high fever.
+You may need this treatment if you have a high fever.

-Milder forms of serotonin syndrome usually go away within 24 to 72 hours of stopping medications that increase serotonin, and by taking medications to block the effects of serotonin already in your system if they're needed.
+Milder forms of serotonin syndrome usually go away within 24 to 72 hours of stopping medications that increase serotonin.
+You may need to take medications to block the effects of serotonin already in your system.

 However, symptoms of serotonin syndrome caused by some antidepressants could take several weeks to go away completely.
 These medications remain in your system longer than do other medications that can cause serotonin syndrome.